 iii. the training and qualifications of animal users and animal care personnel; animal users should receive appropriate training according to the CCAC guidelines on: institutional animal user training, 1999, either within the institution or through the programs of other institutions;

 iv. an occupational health and safety program for those involved in animal care and use, in collaboration with the Research Centre, Branch or Program 's authorities on occupational health and safety, that will appropriately protect all those who may be affected by animal-based work, according to CCAC guidelines (see Chapter VIII of Volume 1 (2nd Edition, 1993) of the CCAC Guide or the most recent CCAC guidance on occupational health and safety);

 y) standard operating procedures for all activities and procedures that involve animals, including animal care and facility management SOPs (typically produced by the veterinary and animal care staff), and animal use SOPs (typically produced by animal users, in collaboration with veterinary/animal care staff as needed); the ACC should receive all SOPs and ensure that all necessary SOPs are produced and regularly reviewed;

 z) procedures for euthanasia;

 aa) Encourage the use of pilot studies with few animals when new approaches, methods or products are being tried, before approving new, large scale protocols.
 However, pilot projects will still need to undergo ACC review.
-A description of what constitutes a pilot study can be included in the Portfolio, Branch or Program's policy and procedure manual;
+A description of what constitutes a pilot study can be included in the Research Centre, Branch or Program's policy and procedure manual;

 bb) In the case of projects involving proprietary or patentable research or testing insist on close monitoring of animals in order to respect the elements outlined;